neon-bindings/rfcs/text/0000-array-buffer-views.md

 # Summary
 [summary]: #summary

-This RFC proposes changing `JsArrayBuffer`'s implementation of [vm::Lock](https://api.neon-bindings.com/neon/vm/trait.lock) to expose a zero-cost `ArrayBufferData` type, which gives access to the underlying buffer data with all the view types of JavaScript's [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).
+This RFC proposes changing `JsArrayBuffer`'s implementation of [vm::Lock](https://api.neon-bindings.com/neon/vm/trait.lock) to expose a zero-cost `BinaryData` type, which gives access to the buffer's underyling data with all the view types of JavaScript's [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).

 # Motivation
 [motivation]: #motivation

-The `JsArrayBuffer` API currently gives direct access to a `CMutSlice<u8>`, but if you want to operate on the data at different primitive types, you have to use unsafe code to transmute the slice.
+The `JsArrayBuffer` and `JsBuffer` APIs currently give direct access to a `CMutSlice<u8>`, but if you want to operate on the data at different primitive types, you have to use unsafe code to transmute the slice.
 Any time Neon users are tempted to use unsafe code we should make sure there are easier safe APIs available for them to use instead.

 Moreover, the use of `CMutSlice` instead of Rust's built-in slice types turns out to have been unnecessary.
 Giving Rust programs direct access to native Rust slices means Neon programs can make use of any abstractions that operate on Rust slices.